pagkly/Zed/Investopedia3/Group of Eight (G-8).md

 Anti-[capitalism](https://www.investopedia.com/terms/c/capitalism.asp) and anti-[globalization](https://www.investopedia.com/terms/g/globalization.asp) protests, some of which have turned violent, have become a prominent fixture at G-8 and G-7 summits.
 Critics often describe the group as a type of rich countries' club that disregards poor nations in favor of pursuing their own interests.

-A lot of complaints in the past have centered around the exclusion of representatives from [emerging](https://www.investopedia.com/terms/e/emergingmarketeconomy.asp) and developing nations.
+A lot of complaints in the past have centered around the exclusion of representatives from [[emerging]](https://www.investopedia.com/terms/e/emergingmarketeconomy.asp) and developing nations.
 Critics point out these economies play an increasingly important role in the global marketplace yet continue to be shunned by the old guard.

 Lately, there have been some changes.
 The U.K. and France pushed to include five emerging economies into the group—Brazil, China, India, Mexico, and South Africa.
 These countries are sometimes now involved in talks, leading those particular meetings to be referred to as G-8+5.

-Meanwhile, in 1999, a separate intergovernmental organization, known as [G-20](https://www.investopedia.com/terms/g/g-20.asp), was founded, consisting of the G-7 members, the [European Union](https://www.investopedia.com/terms/e/europeanunion.asp) (EU), plus 12 other nations:
+Meanwhile, in 1999, a separate intergovernmental organization, known as [[G-20]](https://www.investopedia.com/terms/g/g-20.asp), was founded, consisting of the G-7 members, the [[European Union]](https://www.investopedia.com/terms/e/europeanunion.asp) (EU), plus 12 other nations:

 -   Argentina
 -   Australia